SupakornPholsiri/SupakornPholsiri.github.io/blog/writing_arduino_programs_in_wokwi.md

 }
 ```
-Since we are not setting anythin up before the main function, we can leave setup blank.
+Since we are not setting anything up before the main function, we can leave setup() blank.

 ```C
 void loop(){